nickhoefle/liftoff-assignments/P4-Project_Setup/README.md

 The back end is in Java based.
 We are using Spring Boot with the following settings and dependencies:
 ![image](https://user-images.githubusercontent.com/103348844/207985361-8d165f94-982a-4d43-8ddf-ce88f8147de7.png)

--Spring Web
+* Spring Web

--Springboot Dev Tools
+* Springboot Dev Tools

--Validation
+* Validation

--For the purpose of data collection we are using MySQL
+* For the purpose of data collection we are using MySQL

-MySQL Database Set-Up Instructions
+## MySQL Database Set-Up Instructions ##

 Open MySQL Workbench
 Select a Connection on the opening screen